 - Iterative pipelines.
 Repeat pipeline execution and use the output of later algorithms to improve the output of earlier ones. - Probabilistic pipelines.
-Optimize a probability model based on different possible outputs of each algorithm or their confidence values. - Both require modifications of algorithms and reduce efficiency.
+Optimize a probability model based on different possible outputs and/or confidence values of each algorithm. - Both require modifications of algorithms and notably reduce efficiency.